jflets/LockBox/README.md

 5. When loading the program the user is prompted, asking if they are a new user y/n.
 If the user entered any key that was not "n" the system would proceed as if the user selected "y".

 - To fix this I added validation so that if any keys other that "y/n" are entered the system alerts the user of an invalid input and asks the original prompt.

+6. When a users was entering a password, if the "backspaced" the system would take this a s a key entry as part of the password.

+- To fix this I added and elif statement to the get_user_password function, so that when backspace is pressed it minuses 1 character.
+I then added an sys.stdout.write to remove the the asterisk displayed on the screen.

 ## Bugs